-OctoPrint's bundled Software Update plugin offers so called release channels, allowing you to choose between the "Stable", "Maintenance RCs" and "Devel RCs" release channels as source for OctoPrint updates.
+OctoPrint's bundled Software Update plugin offers so called release channels, allowing you to choose between the stable and a number of release candidate channels for OctoPrint itself and - starting with OctoPrint 1.5.0 - also for any plugins which offer this functionality

 When selecting either of the two RC channels, OctoPrint will not only notify and offer to upgrade to stable releases but also any release candidates tagged for either channel.